GuySha123/garage_curd_python_json/README.md

 # Garage with json files using Python

-A simple program to practice CRUD with json files
+A simple program to practice Python CRUD with json files

 ## Functions